elmarquez/ngSolr/README.md

 0.5.0

-x Start map centered on named location x Query index for a list of all entities by location x Map output for location entities
+!
+Trying to figure out why change event is not propagated x Start map centered on named location x Query index for a list of all entities by location x Map output for location entities